arthurhammer/FrameGrabber/README.md

 [Frame Grabber](https://framegrabberapp.com) is an app for iOS & iPadOS to extract full-resolution video frames as images — [framegrabberapp.com](https://framegrabberapp.com)

+> **Note**
+> As of June 2023, Frame Grabber has been acquired and is published by its new owner.
+This repo remains open-source as it has since day one.
+It contains the code up to the latest version I published myself, 1.4.1.

 ## Reviews

 4.8 stars worldwide.
 Loved by users for its ease-of-use and intuitiveness.